AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-collection-migration.md

 >[!NOTE]
 >
-> There is no one-time migration available for Bulk Activation feature or for map collections that were created using the legacy Bulk activation feature.
-Since the publish functionality is now fully integrated into the New map collection experience, any map collections created specifically for Bulk activation needs to be re-created in the new experience, if required.
+> The Bulk Activation feature is not migrated to the new Map Collection experience.
+Re-create any map collections used for Bulk Activation in the new Map Collection experience, if needed.

 ## Migration process